-Practical Mining is not aware of any environmental, legal, title, taxation, socioeconomic, marketing, political, or other relevant factors that would materially affect the estimation of Mineral Resources that are not discussed in this Technical Report.
+Practical Mining is not aware of any environmental, legal, title, taxation, socioeconomic, marketing, political, or other relevant factors that would materially affect the estimation of mineral resources that are not discussed in this Technical Report.

-Practical Mining is of the opinion that the Mineral Resources for the Archimedes Underground Project were estimated using CIM best practice definitions.
+Practical Mining is of the opinion that the mineral resources for the Archimedes Underground Project, which were estimated using industry accepted practices, have been prepared and reported using S-K 1300 definitions.

-Technical and economic parameters and assumptions applied to the MRE are based on parameters received from i-80 and reviewed by Practical Mining to determine if they were appropriate.
+Technical and economic parameters and assumptions applied to the mineral resource estimate are based on parameters received from i-80 and reviewed by Practical Mining to determine if they were appropriate.